elliotmangini/blog-python-notetaker/README.md

 The script starts by importing the necessary libraries and defining several variables.
 The "current_directory" variable is used to identify the directory where the script is running.
 The "cwd_as_obj" variable converts the current directory into a path object, which makes it easier to navigate the directory structure.
 The "items" variable is a list of paths inside the current working directory.

 The script then loops through each item in the "items" list and checks if it's a directory.
 If it is a directory, the script creates a notes file for it and looks for the newest audio file in the directory.
-If it finds an audio file, it adds it to the rotation.
+If it finds an audio file, it adds it to the rotation which is held in a python dictionary.
 If it doesn't find an audio file, it logs an error message.

 Here's the code...
 ```py